doctorfree/nvim-lazyman/README.md

 [ "$nvimextra" ] && {
   if [ "$remove" ]; then
     if [ "${nvimextra}" == "all" ]; then
-      for neovim in Nv Abstract Allaman Fennel NvPak Optixal Plug Heiker; do remove_config "nvim-${neovim}"
+      for neovim in Nv Knmac Allaman Fennel NvPak Optixal Plug Heiker Simple; do remove_config "nvim-${neovim}"
       done
     else